Tayleong/Health-Insurance-Claims/README.md

 9)  **Claim (Insurance Claim Amount)**: Highly right-skewed distribution.
 Majority of claims are low, but long tail of high values.
 Boxplot shows many extreme outliers.

+### <font color='darkblue'> **3. 💡 Key Insights**</font>

+1) Smoking is the strongest predictor of higher claims across all models.

+2) BMI and blood pressure are strong continuous cost drivers.
+Every unit increase in BMI correlates with thousands of dollars in added annual claim burden.

+3) Gradient Boosting outperformed all other models (R² = 0.8484), suggesting that non-linear interactions between features are important to accurately predicting claims.

+### <font color='darkblue'> **3.
+Other Comments**</font>

+1) This dataset is good for prototyping risk-based pricing models for health insurance.

+2) Future enhancements could include:

+3) Time--series claim history

+4) Medication use

+5) Hospital visits or diagnoses

+6) Ethical consideration: Predictive models in healthcare must be validated against bias and fairness, especially when used in pricing or coverage decisions

+7) Pricing strategies should account for country-specific healthcare policies and subsidies (If any), as these were not explicitly detailed in the dataset.